pipicodes/secure-gateway-reference-design/API-INTERFACE.md

 }

 ##Notes
 	•	Use stable error codes for integrations; localize only the message text.
-•	Use idempotency keys on purchase to avoid duplicate processing on retries/timeouts.
+	•	Use idempotency keys on Purchase to avoid duplicate processing during retries/timeouts.
 	•	Avoid logging sensitive payload fields; prefer tokenized payment references.